kammitama5/kammitama5.github.io/_posts/2017-5-19-Friday-May-19th.md

   at a booth within a department at Google (which shall remain unnamed) who thought I was really smart and were interested in possibly contacting me in the future.
 So I gave them my information.
-  There was another lady yesterday who also wanted me to meet another Googler.
+  There was another lady yesterday who also wanted me to meet another Googler, a functional programming junkie.

   So that was nice.
+It's really easy to talk to them, generally, and I like their sense of humour.

   I felt so welcome.
 I'm definitely not worried about a job as much as I care about getting really good.